 What makes depression so complex, and how can therapists best meet its particular demands?
 Depression is a multifaceted and layered phenomenon – a set of conditions that vary widely in subjective experience and aetiology.
 It is difficult to work with because the very psychodynamic patterns that underpin it tend to block therapeutic change.

-This workshop will attempt to grapple with these complexities, and ask why such a common and potentially devastating ‘disorder’ has not been eliminated by natural selection.
+This workshop attempted to grapple with these complexities, and ask why such a common and potentially devastating ‘disorder’ has not been eliminated by natural selection.

 READ MORE...